 What time does your school day begin and end?

 Each school day starts at 8:00 am (doors open at 7:45 am) and end at 3:00 pm.
 We have early release Fridays, dismissal at noon, or Friday’s off, twice per month.
 We use this professional development time for our teachers and staff so that they can continue to provide current, relevant, curriculum and teaching strategies.

 Do you offer a foreign language?

 Yes, we do.
 We provide Spanish education to all of our students in Kindergarten through 8th grade.
-Please look at the school curriculum booklet for more information.

 Do you have sports programs?